 Your Eye Health

 Are you eating the foods that are best for your eyes?
 There's more to eye nutrition than just carrots.
 Learn which foods boost your eye health and help protect against sight-threatening diseases.

-Spinach, kale and collard greens, to name just a few, are packed full of lutein and zeaxanthin, important plant pigments that can help stem the development of macular degeneration and cataracts.
+Spinach, kale and collard greens, to name a few, are full of lutein and zeaxanthin, plant pigments that can help stem the development of macular degeneration and cataracts.
 Broccoli, peas and avocados are also good sources of this powerful antioxidant duo.

 The vitamins and nutrients in eggs, including lutein and vitamin A (which may protect against night blindness and dry eyes), promote eye health and function.

 A diet containing foods with a low glycemic index (GI) can help reduce your risk for age-related macular degeneration.